Hendrik Witbooi (Nama chief): Rise to influence

 Witbooi moved north on 16 May 1884, with a faction of the ǀKhowesin tribe.
 This was against the wishes of his father, Moses, who remained opposed to Hendrik's plans.
-As evidenced by his diaries (which contain a large portion of the surviving documents of Witbooi) he still admired his father greatly, despite their political difference.
-In late 1887, Moses' chief rival, his subchief Paul Visser, deposed Moses, and had him killed on 22 February 1888.
+As evidenced by his diaries (which make up a large portion of his surviving documents), Hendrik still admired his father greatly, despite their political differences.
+In late 1887, Moses' chief rival, his subchief Paul Visser, deposed Moses; he arranged to kill the chief on 22 February 1888.

-Hendrik Witbooi held leadership at Gibeon in 1888, long after the death of Jonker Afrikaner in 1861 causing a power struggle among the various groups for paramount leadership.
-Several combats incorporated various leaders ensured until Hendrik finally defeated his last chief rival, Paul Visser, in July 1888 and took over leadership at Gibeon.
-Hendrik retaliated on 12 July 1888, shooting Visser.
-This led to Hendrik becoming chief of the ǀKhowesin people.
+Hendrik Witbooi advanced to leadership at Gibeon in 1888, achieved after numerous struggles.
+These contests took place long after the death of Jonker Afrikaner in 1861, which had opened the way for a power struggle among the various groups for paramount leadership.
+Hendrik finally defeated his last chief rival, Paul Visser, shooting him on 12 July 1888 and taking over leadership at Gibeon.

+With this, Hendrik became chief of the ǀKhowesin people.
 He began to unite other Nama tribes under his control as well.
 By 1890, Hendrik Witbooi was signing all his letters, 'Chief of Great Namaqualand'.